nasa/smd-open-science-guidelines/README.md

-# Science Mission Directorate Open-Source Science Guidance
+# NASA Science Mission Directorate: Open-Source Science Guidance

 **Note**
 This repository is currently a work in progress.
 This work is being done openly and is still in development.
 Please see the section on Limitations in the README.